Speed: Improving User Experience

 Kelly Larkin, of kellyinthecity.com, is a Chicago-based fashion and lifestyle writer.
 Her sharp eye and helpful advice garner hundreds of thousands of pageviews every month.
 In just a few short years, Kelly has cultivated a loyal audience and become one of the most prominent voices in the space.

-Like many bloggers, Kelly seeks to grow her audience steadily.
-In the style blogging game, pageviews are king.
+Like many bloggers, Kelly seeks to grow her audience steadily and in the style blogging game, pageviews are king.
 The more pageviews, the more clicks to featured products, the more revenue generated by affiliate relationships.
 Paid sponsors prefer big audiences, too.

 As readership grew, Kelly recognized her site needed changes, quickly.
 While she didn't want dramatic aesthetic modifications, she knew her site speed and overall user experience were in dire need of improvement.